Ixcatl/fables_novasophonia/docs/core/proficiencies.rst

 ..
 Tip::
   If you have multiple Proficiencies that share a skill, that skill has dice equal to the combined rank of those Proficiencies - but never more than three.

+Remember that these are **merely suggestions** - GM and player are able to come up with their own unique skills, professions, uses, and Masteries.
+Get creative!

 .. grid:: 1 2 3 3
   :gutter: 4